alex-streza/weitlist-app/README.md

 ## Disclaimer

 This project is usable, but far from complete, I had a lot more features planned to be ready before I open-sourced it but I had a hectic week, my phone got stolen and I had to travel 250km to get it back and the following day I had to have my appendix removed out of the blue.
-Not a sob story to gain extra awareness but I feel bad for not rising to the expectations and target I set myself.
+Not a sob story to gain extra awareness but I feel bad for not rising to the expectations and target I set for myself.

 ## Ideas for the future